 The China Program brings together leaders in a variety of disciplines to generate actionable, data-driven analyses that can inform real-world solutions.
 Program-supported research by Stanford scholars and their partners is helping to advance the understanding of key issues facing China, including:

 Research grants available for junior faculties working on topics relevant to China’s economy.

 To foster the sharing of ideas, the China Program regularly hosts conferences, meetings, and lectures held at Stanford and in China with partners in the U.S., China, and the rest of the world.

-The China Program enhances the Stanford student experience through research grants, conferences and other events, and experiential learning via on-the-ground programs led by affiliated faculty and scholars.
+The China Program enhances the Stanford student experience through research grants, fellowship, conferences, summer trips, and other events, and experiential learning via on-the-ground programs led by affiliated faculty and scholars.

 For more information, please contact Hongbin Li at email@example.com.